up to 8 Miles

 Equipment: Most importantly, bring comfortable hiking shoes, at least 1-2 liter water bottle, backpack, rain gear, hat, and sunscreen.
 Weather can be varied, especially at the varying elevations of Logan Pass, so please be prepared with appropriate clothing, especially warm layers for potential snow and high winds.
 Binoculars are very useful, but optional, as well as field guides that interest you.

 We will spend the day exploring one of the popular trails of Glacier National Park.
-The hiking distance covers 8 miles and 825 elevation change.
+The hiking distance covers up to 8 miles and 825 elevation change.

 - This Glacier Institute program meets at 320 Nucleus Ave, Columbia Falls.

 - The program will begin 8:30 a.m. and ends at 4:30 p.m.
 Please arrive 15 minutes early.

 - Hiking distance covers up to 8 miles with 825 feet elevation change.

 - On-site parking available.

 - There is a maximum number of 14 hikers per trip.